fruit/sfCacheTaggingPlugin/README.markdown

           // objects are written to cache with it tags

-          // For example, want to $posts will be invalidated if something was chanaged
+          // For example, want to $posts will be invalidated if something was changed
           // in table "culture":
           $q = Doctrine::getTable('Culture')->createQuery();
           $cultures = $q->execute();